Diabetes self-management: Barriers to effective self-management

 Diabetes patients need to actively self-manage their diseases in everyday life for good diabetes outcomes.
 However, there are certain barriers to the effective day-to-day management of the disease.
+These barriers influence the patient's ability to self-manage.
 This section identified the main barriers to the effective self-management of diabetes.

 Financial constraints

 Financial constraints or poverty is a barrier to effective self-management as it prevents access to food, healthcare, medication and information.
+The financial barriers affect the patient's ability to access prescription medication and self-management supplies such as glucometers and glucose testing strips.
 The most significant impact of lack of financial resources is on the food consumption pattern, resulting in a vicious cycle of high carbohydrate consumption and hyperglycaemia.
 Diabetes patients with limited financial resources often report that they find it difficult to purchase adequate food and it becomes impossible to buy different food for the family.
 Financial difficulties cause diabetes care to become a problem of least importance as they have more pressing needs such as feeding the family and repaying loans.
 When it comes to buying medicines for diabetes management, people from poor financial backgrounds choose food over medicine.
 To save costs, people from poor economic backgrounds alter the prescribed dosage of medication and medication is often taken with diabetes complications or the development of co-morbid illness.